 Prior to registration for a student's scheduled return to the University, students should contact their advisers for information on choosing courses appropriate for each academic program.
 Please contact the appropriate student services office with questions about returning to the university and registering for courses.
-International students must contact ISSS to obtain proper immigration documents before returning.
+International students must contact DU's Department of Internationalization to obtain proper immigration documents before returning.